Andreas Lous

-Andreas Lous (1728 - 1797) was a Danish naval officer responsible for early navigational charts of Danish Waters and the dredging of harbours, in addition to sea-time on various Danish warships.
+Vice-Admiral Andreas Lous (3 October 1728 – 17 July 1797) was a Royal Dano-Norwegian Navy officer responsible for early navigational charts of Danish waters and the dredging of harbours, in addition to sea-time on various Danish warships.
 He was captain of the ship-of-the-line HDMS Printz Friderich when she ran aground in 1780 near Læsø and was a total loss.

 Personal Details

 Born 3 October 1728 in Copenhagen, his father Lorentz Lous was director of navigation there.
 Andreas married twice.
 His first wife was Christine Weggersløff, the daughter of a senior clergyman.
 He married her in 1763 and she died in 1777.
 His second wife was Dorothea Jensenius, the daughter of a state counsellor.
 Andreas died 17 July 1797.

 Career

-Andreas Lous joined the Danish-Norwegian Navy as a cadet in 1740.
-He was commissioned as a junior lieutenant in 1749 and rose steadily through the ranks until he became a rear admiral in 1790.
+Andreas Lous joined the Royal Dano-Norwegian Navy as a cadet in 1740.
+He was commissioned as a junior lieutenant in 1749 and rose steadily through the ranks until he became a counter admiral in 1790.
 He retired in poor health in 1796 with the rank of vice admiral.

 Early in his career Lous served in the frigate Hekla, and from 1751 to 1753 he served in the frigate Docquen in the Mediterranean and at Morocco.
 He later sailed (1755-56) to the West Indies in Docquen as First Lieutenant under Captain H L Fisker.
 Later in 1756 he was given some responsibility for dock workings but was soon back at sea in Danish waters in Sejeren and again to the West Indies in Møen.
 Some 66% of Møen's crew died, reason unrecorded, and Lous captained her back to Denmark.
 For having brought Møen home in difficult circumstances, Lous was awarded a monetary bonus of 500 Rigsdollars.